LLNL/camp/docs/sphinx/dev_guide/index.rst

 Each Camp contribution (feature, bugfix, etc.) must include adequate tests, documentation, and code examples.
-The adequacy of PR content, in this respect, is determined by PR reviewers applying their professional judgment considering the perspective of RAJA users and developers.
+The adequacy of PR content, in this respect, is determined by PR reviewers applying their professional judgment considering the perspective of RAJA, Camp, and Umpire users and developers.

 Release Process
 ===============